bernadonh/crmquickdeploy.powershell/README.md

 Connection string to CRM is defined in a file, namely **crmquickdeploy.powershell.config**, which should also be located at the folder being watched by the script.
 This file is described in more details below.

 # Configuration file
-The script requires a configuration file, namely **crmquickdeploy.powershell.config** to be located at the folder being watched.
+The script requires a configuration file, namely **crmquickdeploy.powershell.config**, to be located at the folder being watched.
 The content of this file should be as followed:

 ```
 {